LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/Pre-graduation Dialogue-Events.md

 **Event**
     `If variable is true` Lakshmi walks down the path towards Dolphin Bay **Lakshmi**
-    ==*Brr.
+    *Brr.
 The forest gives me the creeps.
-Now I did hear kids in the village say there are monsters lurking there...== No!
+Now I heard kids in the village say there are monsters lurking here...
+No!
 Lakshmi get a hold of yourself!
 These are kid's tales, nothing more.*
 **Event**
     Lakshmi enters the village and can explore a bit.
     `If variable is true` Leo (dog) jumps out on Lakshmi.